-- 36. Building upon the objectives of the Africa Deep Seabed Resources project, including the identification of potential capacity-building activities and strategies to be further developed at the national, regional and international levels, the secretariat held in June 2022 the second webinar of its new series dedicated entirely to addressing the priority needs for capacity development identified by African member States.
-16 This webinar focused on the Authority's data management strategy and the role of the DeepData database, including various data flows from sources to users.
-The webinar also focused on different types of data analytics and their use for marine scientific research in the Area.
-It further identified Africa's priorities, challenges, and future areas of collaboration for facilitating access to and sharing of data on the marine environment in the Area, as well as for advancing the development of DeepData. - 37.
-Since 2017, the Authority has placed particular importance on advancing women's empowerment and leadership, including in deep-sea research, as reflected in the voluntary commitment registered at the 2017 UN Ocean Conference (#OceanAction15467).
-Building on that voluntary commitment, the Authority, in partnership with the United Nations Office of the High Representative for the Least Development Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS), launched the Women in Deep-Sea Research (WIDSR) project in March 2021.
-The WIDSR project aims at developing and implementing specific activities to advance participation and empowerment of women scientists from the least developed countries (LDCs), landlocked developing countries (LLDCs) and small island developing States (SIDS) in deep-sea research.
+- 36. Building upon the objectives of the Africa Deep Seabed Resources project, including the identification of potential capacity-building activities and strategies to be further developed at the national, regional and international levels, the secretariat held, in June 2022, the second webinar of its new series dedicated entirely to addressing the priority needs for capacity development identified by African member States.
+This webinar was focused on the Authority's data management strategy and the role of the DeepData database, including various data flows from sources to users.
+The webinar was also focused on different types of data analytics and their use for marine scientific research in the Area.
+It further identified Africa's priorities, challenges and future areas of collaboration for facilitating access to and sharing data on the marine environment in the Area, as well as for advancing the development of DeepData. - 37.
+Since 2017, the Authority has placed particular importance on advancing women's empowerment and leadership, including in deep-sea research, as reflected in the voluntary commitment registered at the 2017 Ocean Conference (#OceanAction15467).
+Building on that voluntary commitment, the Authority, in partnership with the United Nations Office of the High Representative for the Least Development Countries, Landlocked Developing Countries and Small Island Developing States, launched the Women in Deep-Sea Research project in March 2021.
+The project is aimed at developing and implementing specific activities to advance the participation and empowerment of women scientists from the least developed countries, landlocked developing countries and small island developing States in deep-sea research.
 Several strategic partnerships have already been established with Governments, international and regional organizations, academia and contractors to implement activities in four action areas: policy development and advocacy; capacity development; sustainability and partnerships; and communication and outreach.
-Within the ambit of the project, the secretariat has, for example, contributed to the Global Women's Leadership Training Programme organized by MABIK in Marine Bioresources Information Systems, for female experts and scientists from Fiji, in October 2021. - 38.
-During the reporting period, efforts have been engaged to undertake the first ever gender mapping of deep-sea research and related disciplines and activities in LDCs, LLDCs and SIDS.
-The report "Empowering Women from LDCs, LLDCs and SIDS in Deep-Sea Research", which also contains an analysis of critical barriers encountered by women scientists, was launched during a side event organized at the 2022 UN Ocean Conference in June.
+Within the ambit of the project, the secretariat has, for example, contributed to the Global Women's Leadership Training Programme in Marine Bioresources Information Systems, organized by the National Marine Biodiversity Institute of Korea for female experts and scientists of Fiji, in October 2021. - 38.
+During the reporting period, efforts have been made to undertake the first ever gender mapping of deep-sea research and related disciplines and activities in least developed countries, landlocked developing countries and small island developing States.
+The report "Empowering Women from least developed countries, landlocked developing countries and small island developing States in Deep-Sea Research", which also contains an analysis of critical barriers encountered by women scientists, was launched during a side event organized at the 2022 Ocean Conference in June.